7-10-16/text2graph/README.md

 ## Features

-- Create line graphs and pie charts.
+- Create line graphs and pie charts (More types in the future).
 - Easily specify X-axis and Y-axis data.
 - Customize pie chart segments with labels.